GeoffAWaddington/CSI30Wiki/Defining-Control-Surface-Capabilities.md

 ## Note:
-* Because the .mst file doesn't specify anything about behaviour, just surface capabilities, in theory anyone with the same model surface should be able to reuse the same .mst file, even if they want to assign different behaviours to those controls. eg. If I have a BCF2000, and so do you, in theory we can use the same .mst file.
+* Because the .mst file doesn't specify anything about behavior, just surface capabilities, in theory anyone with the same model surface should be able to reuse the same .mst file, even if they want to assign different behaviors to those controls. eg. If I have a BCF2000, and so do you, in theory we can use the same .mst file.
 However, be careful here as if you have changed the configuration of your surface, it may be sending different midi messages, in which case someone else's .mst file may not work for you.
 * It's easy to forget that you're not controlling what the surface does in your MST.
 It is more accurate to say you are reflecting what it does.
 For example, if my surface isn't currently sending a message on button release, then defining it as a [[Press]] control  with a Release message in your .mst won't magically make it start.
 Either edit the surface (if possible) to make it do that, or define it in the .mst as a [[Press]] with a single message.